Checking if rolling updates are possible

 Rolling Update

 In this guide, a rolling update is an update that can be performed with zero downtime for your deployment, which consists of at least two nodes.
 Update your Keycloak one by one; shut down one of your old deployment nodes and start a new deployment node.
 Wait until the new node’s start-up probe returns success before proceeding to the next Keycloak node.
-See guide Enabling Keycloak Health checks for details on how to enable and use the start-up probe.
+See guide Tracking instance status with health checks for details on how to enable and use the start-up probe.

 Recreate Update